 Regular baby formulas provide about 20 calories per ounce and are enriched with proteins, fats, carbohydrates, and vitamins to support digestion and growth in healthy infants.

-By contrast, extra-calorie formulas contain between 22–27 calories per ounce.
+By contrast, extra-calorie formulas contain between 22 and 27 calories per ounce.
 They are carefully adjusted in powder-to-water ratio and nutrient balance to provide higher energy density.
 This makes them especially helpful for babies who are underweight, premature, or recovering from illness (many preterm formulas provide 24 kcal/oz).

 For Premature Babies